dshanske/syndication-links/readme.md

 * New code to try and find an icon without hard coding the domain to icon relationship by trying to find the icon name inside the domain string.
 * Development tools now configured for bringing in PHPCS Coding Standards and generating new files
 * Screenshots!
+* License information included for the plugin as well as dependencies
 * Again, automation automation automation
 ###
 ### Version 3.2.4 ( 2017-11-23 )